 The list below describes different types of ID and where to get them.

-This is the most common form of ID that is used.
-A license also grants you the ability to drive on Canadian roads.
+A license grants you the ability to drive on Canadian roads, but is also the primary form of identification you can use for most situations that require identification in Canada.
 You can learn more about getting your license here.

 Ontario Photo Card

-This card is a great substitute for Ontarians who do not necessarily want to get a driver’s license.
-You can learn more about how to get an Ontario Photo Card here.
+This card is a great substitute for Ontarians who do not necessarily want to get a driver’s license, but need to carry around identification for other purposes, like opening a bank account, domestic travel, buying liquor (if you're 19+), etc. You can learn more about how to get an Ontario Photo Card here.

 Provincial health card (with photo)